-The Graco Argos is a sister to the well-loved Graco Nautilus (find our full Nautilus review here!) and is a great choice for a child who is at least two years old and has outgrown their rear facing convertible car seat.
+The Graco Argos is a is a solid choice for a child who is at least two years old and has outgrown their rear facing convertible car seat.
 The Argos is forward facing only, and has three modes:

 - 18″ top harness position